-As a personal stylist online who advocates for the regular closet cleanout, it’s pretty easy for me to get rid of stuff I no longer wear.
+As a personal fashion stylist who advocates for the regular closet cleanout, it’s pretty easy for me to get rid of stuff I no longer wear.
 The extra space in my wardrobe looks and feels great.
 Plus I make room for better things to come.

 Sometimes, however, I experience closet cleanout remorse.
 I wish I hadn’t gotten rid of a certain item because it would be the perfect complement for whatever outfit I’m trying to put together.